vitessio/website/content/zh/docs/13.0/reference/messaging.md

 The application-related columns are as follows:

 * `id`: can be any type.
-Must be unique.
+Must be unique (for sharded message tables, this will typically be your primary vindex column).
 * `message`: can be any type.
-* `time_scheduled`: must be a bigint.
-It will be used to store unix time in nanoseconds.
-If unspecified, the `Now` value is inserted.
+* `priority`: messages with a lower priority will be processed first.

 The above indexes are recommended for optimum performance.
 However, some variation can be allowed to achieve different performance trade-offs.